Author – Himanshu Shewale

-Why to combine PCI with HIPAA
+Why to combine PCI DSS and HIPAA

-Combining HIPAA with PCI will help to secure the two most critical types of data i.e. PHI and account data.
+Combining PCI DSS and HIPAA will help to secure the two most critical types of data i.e. PHI and account data.
 Hence in one go you can hit 2 birds with the same stone.
 There are many common controls in between these two standards, which will be reducing significant overhead and repetition if both the standards are implemented simultaneously.
 Designing the controls in a way such that they cater to the needs of both the standards will surely lessen reengineering effort and redundancy of controls.
 And all this in return will guarantee lesser audit cost and efforts!

-Simple Steps to be followed
+Simple Steps to be followed:

 - Initially, identify the system components which are dealing with PHI and account data directly.